 After a hard day, what everyone craves for is to get back home as fast as possible and have some sound sleep.
 But have you ever wondered how your sleeping position affects your health?
 Most of us would not even believe that our sleeping position is important.
 Whether you like to sleep on your back, stomach or the side, as long you get some sleep, you feel happy.
-However, the reality is different according to The Sleep Advisor.
+However, the reality is different.
 But then, people prefer sleeping positions in which they are most comfortable.
 So let us discuss the best sleeping position and how to attain it.

 Freefall is simply lying on your stomach with hands up, around the pillow.
 The head is turned on one side.
 This posture is good for digestion.
 Sleeping on your stomach reduces snoring and diminishes sleep apnea.

 But this body posture can be more harmful in a number of ways.
 It is taxing for your back and neck, to begin with, leading to poor sleep and uneasiness throughout the next day.
 This happens because most of your weight is in the middle of your body.
 Thus, maintaining a neutral spine position becomes difficult, leading to strain on your back and spine.
 Most people suffer from back problems due to the way they sleep.

 Many consider sleeping on your tummy as the worst sleeping position not only for the reasons mentioned above.
 Apart from the spine, it can affect your neck as well.
 To breathe, you have to turn your head on one side, which strains your neck.
 As your neck remains twisted in this position, it puts your head and spine out of alignment.
 This can cause major damage in the long run.